Candaba: Religion

-Roman Catholic 60%, Members Church of God International 3.5%, Iglesia ni Cristo 3%, Evangelicals 32%, others (includes Islam, Buddhism and other religions) 1.5%.
+Roman Catholic 60%, Members Church of God International 3.5%, Iglesia ni Cristo 5%, Evangelicals 29%, others (includes Islam, Buddhism and other religions) 1.5%.

 The San Andres Apostol Parish serves as one of the Roman Catholic parish churches inside the municipality.
 Founded way back 1575, this parish is the oldest parish of the town that houses the town's patron, San Andres Apostol otherwise known as Apung Dalis, who celebrates his feast day during the 30th of November, every year.

 The second oldest parish is the Nuestra Señora de la Merced Parish (F-1937) in Bahay Pare, Candaba, Pampanga where the miraculous and oldest image of Our Lady of Mercy in the Philippines is enshrined.
 Devotees flock to the parish to ask Mary to intercede for their spiritual, mental, and physical health, for their families and studies, and for the increase of vocations to the priesthood and consecrated life.
 The image is well known for her Dalit as She visits different places.
+Her feast day is every September 24.

 On August 22, 2021, "Nuestra sa Pinac" or "Nuestra Señora de la Merced sa Pinac", a statue of Our Lady of Mercy along the Candaba-Baliuag Road was blessed by the Most Rev. Florentino G. Lavarias, D.D, Archbishop of San Fernando with Most.
 Rev. Paciano Aniceto during the Memorial of the Queenship of Mary.
 It has become a local tourist spot.

 The other parishes in the town are Virgen de Lourdes Parish (F-1983) in Talang, Señor Salvador Parish (F-1985) in Salapungan, and Lord's Baptism Parish (F-1996) in Pasig.
 The parishes are under the jurisdiction of the Roman Catholic Archdiocese of San Fernando, Pampanga.

 One of the popular religious site in Candaba is in the barangay "Pulong Gubat".
 It pulls many pilgrims who believe that Nuestro Señor de la Paciencia will cure their illness or grant their wishes.

 Economy

 The Candaba Swamp (Pinac, Pinak) absorbs most of the flood waters that flow from the western slopes of the Sierra Madre Mountain Range.
 During the rainy season, the Pampanga River overflows and the swamp is submerged.
 But it is relatively dry during the dry Season, hence making the land suitable for a variety agricultural production.

-Candaba is noted for its production watermelon, that are sold worldwide.
+Candaba is noted for its production melon, that are sold worldwide.
 The swamps are communal fishing grounds encompassing some 430 km2 of highly arable farmlands.
 Candaba swamps are very fertile due to its sustained deposits of humus and decaying plant residues.
 Migrant wild ducks and various wildlife bird from Siberia, New Zealand, Mongolia and other parts of Asia use Candaba as their yearly sanctuary.